Brewing Industry Research Foundation: Research scope

 Initially the BIRF focused on fundamental and applied research for the malting and brewing industries of the UK.
 Its staff made useful contributions in the areas of barley germination and yeast physiology.
 Since that time its role has evolved to become more service orientated offering analysis, food safety and information packages to an international client base.

 Brewers Patents Ltd

 The control of Brewing Patents Ltd was transferred in 1976 from the Brewers' Society to the Brewing Research Foundation.

 Important Brewing Scientist Training Ground

 Many young scientists of the Brewing Industry found initial employment at this Foundation to become important contributors elsewhere in the Brewing and allied industries.

 Merger

 In October 2008, Campden BRI was formed by the merger of Brewing Research International with Campden & Chorleywood Food Research Association (CCFRA) of Chipping Campden, which was formed in 1919 and is the largest membership-based food research organisation in the world.
 In the 1920s it devised the Campden Solution, which was later commercialised as the Campden Tablet.
+In June 2024, the Brewing site in Nutfield closed and is currently for sale.